NB071/Verilog-projects/README.md

   - Converts time into Binary Coded Decimal (BCD) for display purposes.
   - Includes a testbench to verify functionality.

+### **2. Traffic Light** 🚦
+- **Description**:
+  - A traffic light controller implemented as a Finite State Machine (FSM).
+  - The system transitions between RED, YELLOW, and GREEN lights based on configurable timer inputs.
+  - Designed to handle both normal and error states, with error detection for invalid timer configurations.
+- **Key Features**:
+  - Configurable timer for each light state using an 18-bit input.
+  - Supports error detection for invalid timer configurations (e.g., zero-duration states).
+  - Includes FSM pause/resume functionality based on the enable signal.
+  - Provides a testbench to simulate various scenarios, including valid and invalid configurations, light transitions, and error recovery.
+  - The FSM design ensures proper timing and smooth light transitions.

 ---

 ## File Structure